 Our next stop on our ebike tour of Bagan was circled on our map as a ‘do-not-miss’ sight.

-Built in 1059 by King Manuha, it contains three giant Buddhas, each overwhelming the small cramped space they inhabit.
-King Manuha was being held captive at the time, a sort of early form of house arrest, and although he had some freedoms his Buddhas have an imprisoned feel, maybe indicating his state of mind at the time.
+Built in 1059 by King Manuha, it contains three giant Buddhas, each one of them overwhelming the cramped space they inhabit.
+King Manuha was being held in an early form of house arrest at the time he ordered the temple built and although he had some freedoms, his Buddhas have an imprisoned feel, maybe indicating his state of mind at the time.

 Giant Buddha no. 1, lying in its coffin-like space.